bigchaindb/bigchaindb/docs/source/appendices/consensus.md

 ## Packaging a plugin

-BigchainDB uses [setuptool's entry_point](https://pythonhosted.org/setuptools/setuptools.html) system to provide the plugin functionality.
+BigchainDB uses [setuptools](https://setuptools.readthedocs.io/en/latest/)' entry_points to provide the plugin functionality.
 Any custom plugin needs to add this section to the `setup()` call in their `setup.py`:

 ```python
 entry_points={